 A useful tidbit from early in the course is looking at a problem and then trying to root out what belief underlies that problem.
 There is probably a belief conflict.
 For example, someone may want to hold a trade for a big profit, but they may have a belief of scarcity such as “Money doesn’t grow on trees!”, or “The price will never go up that much while I’m in a trade.”

 If thoughts like that are flashing through our minds during a trade it will certainly cause a problem, even if we attempt to reign those thoughts in.
 We will find an excuse to take profit well before our big profit is achieved, likely as soon as the price pulls back a bit (which prices constantly do) because we’re afraid to give up the money we’ve already made…because money is hard to come by in our opinion (if we hold those beliefs).

 Data and sound strategy testing can help alleviate the firmness of these beliefs that don’t serve us, but they should also be replaced with other more beneficial beliefs.

 The course (available in a home study version) provides specific steps to help integrate such belief.
 The basic idea is that the new beneficial belief is rolled around in the mind until it is understood.
 We add in supporting thoughts and data to help clarify it in our mind.
-We ask ourselves if we are willing to understand this.
+We ask ourselves if we’re willing to understand this.
 Then we move on to saying I believe this to be true.

 Ask if you would like to believe this, and how it will serve you.

 Then it goes beyond belief once there is no resistance, and it becomes a decision.
 This IS my belief.
+I AM this person.